 Inject your requirements into supplier product roadmaps

 Attendee Testimonials from Previous Forums

 "I’ve had the opportunity to present at an ARC Forum.
 This experience allowed me to gain tremendous visibility to my company’s technical needs, and the ARC experience offered, both at the event and after the event, a great opportunity to network with an impressive array of industry experts and solution providers.
 I highly recommend the ARC Forums.
 ARC Forums put you in the position to solve your company’s challenges, which in turn, will enhance your personal and business success."

 Statistics & Modeling Services Director, Fundamental Problem Solving Director

 "ARC's Forum is an excellent place for attendees to explore the critical issues facing our companies.
 As a speaker on the topic of Brand Protection and Counterfeiting and as a participant, I have benefitted from networking with industry peers.
 I highly recommend ARC's Forum to product manufacturers and technology users."

-Vice President, Global Brand Protection and Supply Chain Integrity
+Vice President, Global Brand Protection and Supply Chain Integrity (Retired)

 "ARC’s Forum provides a great opportunity to network, along with interesting presentations about top notch topics."

 "It’s my first time to attend ARC’s Orlando Forum and I would have to say — to say the least actually — it has exceeded my expectations."